Emmotes/ic_spoilers/docs/hank.md

     "id": 2328,
     "flavour_text": "",
     "description": {
         "desc": "Hank gains the Hunter role and Dragons become Hank's Favored Foe.
 Each non-boss area wave has a $(not_buffed amount___3)% chance to spawn a Dragon enemy.
-When a Dragon enemy is slain, Hank increases the effect of Stalwart Encouragement by $(not_buffed amount___2)%, stacking multiplicatively up to $max_stacks___2 times.
+When a Dragon enemy is slain, Hank increases the effect of Stalwart Encouragement by $(not_buffed amount___2)%, stacking multiplicatively up to $max_stacks___2 times and reset when changing areas.
 Non-boss waves in boss areas always spawn a dragon, and when a dragon is slain in a boss area, it provides 5 stacks."
     },
     "effect_keys": [
         {
             "effect_string": "hank_dragon_slayer",
+            "off_when_benched": true,
             "base_buff_index": 1,
             "monster_ids": [
                 1450,